kywbaek/bible_verses/README.md

-# bible verses classifier
- - independent project
+# Bible Verses Classifier

+## Project Overview

-A model classifying a given bible verse to the right testament using Naive Bayes on jupyter notebook.
+- Classified bible verses to the right Testament using **Naïve Bayes**.
+- Implemented three different approaches to build models to achieve the **AUC score** of 0.76.